creotiv/computer_vision/shape_context/README.md

 2. Good slides for understanding mechanics of algorithm https://github.com/creotiv/Python-Shape-Context/blob/master/info/ShapeContexts425.pdf

 Link to Google Colab code runner to see this code in work: https://drive.google.com/file/d/16OtL71G0CNk0dSIJU2R4HrLnmj53Xfyi/view?usp=sharing

+### Support
+If you like my articles, you can always support me with some beer-money https://paypal.me/creotiv